-This is a question that I think just about EVERY bride asks, and I’m pretty sure you’re probably asking it now, right?
+This is a question that I think just about EVERY couple asks.
+I know I asked it, and I’m pretty sure you’re probably asking it now, right?
 Well, I have some quick insight for you about that…

 1) Wedding PROFESSIONALS.
 These people are skilled professionals with tons of experience.
 This is their livelihood.
 They do it full time, and it’s what puts food on their tables, just as your job puts food on YOUR table.